microsoft/PartsUnlimited/docs/HOL-Error_Reporting_and_Monitoring_with_DataDog/README.md

         public string Alert_Type { get; set; }
     }
 ```
 **Step 6.** Add the Microsoft.AspNet.WebApi.Client nuget package.
-We need this to perfrom the PostAsJsonAsync method on our HttpClient.
+We need this to perform the PostAsJsonAsync method on our HttpClient.

 ![](<media/add-package.png>)